AlexNabokikh/nix-config/README.md

-# NixOS Configurations for My Machines
+# NixOS and nix-darwin Configurations for My Machines

-This repository contains NixOS configurations for my machines, managed through [Nix Flakes](https://nixos.wiki/wiki/Flakes).
+This repository contains NixOS and nix-darwin configurations for my machines, managed through [Nix Flakes](https://nixos.wiki/wiki/Flakes).

-It is structured to easily accommodate multiple machines and user configurations, leveraging [nixpkgs](https://github.com/NixOS/nixpkgs), [home-manager](https://github.com/nix-community/home-manager), and various other community contributions for a seamless NixOS experience.
+It is structured to easily accommodate multiple machines and user configurations, leveraging [nixpkgs](https://github.com/NixOS/nixpkgs), [home-manager](https://github.com/nix-community/home-manager), [nix-darwin](https://github.com/LnL7/nix-darwin), and various other community contributions for a seamless experience across NixOS and macOS.

 ## Showcase